zishanyusuf/cdk-promptflow-SpaService/README.md

 # How to setup this example in your AWS Account
 1. Clone this GitHub repository to your dev environment.
 [GitHub Cloning Steps](https://www.youtube.com/watch?v=Nl0J_tcnhQ4&t=134s)
+2. Run all the commands to setup a CDK environment (Refer the section CDK Setup Instructions)
-2. Next run the following command to configure and Deploy the CDK
+3. Next run the following command to configure and Deploy this Demo
 ```
 $ cdk synth
 $ cdk deploy